-For 1P1: Technical Skill Attainment, all but one exceeded their individual performance goal.
+For 1P1: Technical Skill Attainment, all exceeded their individual performance goal.
 This institution has not failed the measure for the past three years therefore no improvement plans are necessary

 For 2P1: Credential, Certificate or Degree, two did not make their individual performance goal.
-There is one institution that has failed the measure for the past three years therefore improvement plans are necessary
+Both institutions have failed the measure for the past three years therefore improvement plans are necessary

-For 3P1: Student Retention or Transfer, seven did not make their individual performance goal.
-There is one institution that has failed the measure for the past three years therefore improvement plans are necessary.
+For 3P1: Student Retention or Transfer, two did not make their individual performance goal.
+There are two institution/consortiums that failed the measure for the past three years therefore improvement plans are necessary.